hiesabx/reservoirflow/docs/source/community/community.rst

 Community
 =========

-This section is dedicated to the community.
+This section is dedicated to the community to share blogs and ideas.

 Contents
 --------